Abraham Lincoln: Re-election

-Lincoln ran for re-election in 1864; the Republican Party selected Andrew Johnson, a War Democrat, as his running mate.
-To broaden his coalition to include War Democrats as well as Republicans, Lincoln ran under the label of the new National Union Party.
+Lincoln ran for re-election in 1864; the Democratic nominee was former general McClellan.
+The Republican Party selected Andrew Johnson, a War Democrat, as Lincoln's running mate.
+To broaden his coalition to include War Democrats as well as Republicans, Lincoln ran under the new label of the National Union Party.
 Grant's bloody stalemates and Confederate victories such as the Battle of the Crater damaged Lincoln's re-election prospects, and many Republicans feared defeat.
 Lincoln prepared a confidential memorandum pledging that, if he should lose the election, he would "co-operate with the President-elect, as to save the Union between the election and the inauguration; as he will have secured his election on such ground that he cannot possibly save it afterwards".

-Victories at Atlanta in September and in the Shenandoah Valley in October turned public opinion, and Lincoln was re-elected.
+Victories at Atlanta in September and in the Shenandoah Valley in October turned public opinion, and Lincoln was re-elected with 55.1 percent of the popular vote as well as 212 electoral votes to McClellan's 21.
 As Grant continued to weaken Lee's forces, efforts to discuss peace began.
-At one point, Alexander H. Stephens, the Confederate vice president, led a meeting with Lincoln, Seward, and others at Hampton Roads.
-Lincoln refused to negotiate with the Confederacy as a coequal, and the only agreement formed at the meeting concerned the exchange of prisoners.
+On February 3, 1865, Alexander H. Stephens, the Confederate vice president, and two other Confederate officials met with Lincoln and Seward at Hampton Roads.
+Lincoln refused to negotiate with the Confederacy as a coequal, and the only agreement reached at the meeting concerned the exchange of prisoners.

-On March 4, 1865, Lincoln delivered his second inaugural address.
-Historian Mark Noll places the speech "among the small handful of semi-sacred texts by which Americans conceive their place in the world;" it is inscribed in the Lincoln Memorial.
+Lincoln's second inauguration took place on March 4, 1865; historian Mark Noll places his second inaugural address "among the small handful of semi-sacred texts by which Americans conceive their place in the world"; it is inscribed in the Lincoln Memorial.
 Lincoln closed his speech with these words:

 With malice toward none; with charity for all; with firmness in the right, as God gives us to see the right, let us strive on to finish the work we are in; to bind up the nation's wounds; to care for him who shall have borne the battle, and for his widow, and his orphan—to do all which may achieve and cherish a just and lasting peace, among ourselves, and with all nations.

 A month later, on April 9, Lee surrendered to Grant at Appomattox, signaling the end of the war.
-It triggered a series of subsequent surrenders across the South—in North Carolina, Alabama, and the trans-Mississippi Theater—and finally at sea with the surrender of the CSS Shenandoah in November 1865.
+It triggered a series of subsequent surrenders across the South—in North Carolina, Alabama, and the trans-Mississippi Theater—and finally at sea with the surrender of the in November 1865.